Wizards have no answer for Raptors’ Pascal Siakam, suffer third loss in four games

 Consistency continues to be an issue for centers Daniel Gafford and Montrezl Harrell.
 Gafford was held to his second-fewest points of the season Friday and matched that output with four Sunday.
 He had more fouls (five) than shot attempts (four).
 Harrell failed to score in double figures for just the second time Friday and matched a season low with six points Sunday.

-“It’s not for lack of effort,” Coach Wes Unseld Jr. said before the game.
+“It’s not for lack of effort,” Unseld said before the game.
 “They’re trying to get us going at times, but it’s plays aren’t going their way [or] they’re not going to the line.
 Whatever it may be, I don’t think it’s an effort issue, which I can live with.
 The ball just doesn’t go in.
 It is what it is, but I think they’re just continuing to try to find ways to impact the game for us.”

 Beal remains off-target